OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ![Jenkins Windows Installer](win-install-4.png "width=500")

-You are now prompted to enter the path to the Java distribution you installer earlier.
+You are now prompted to enter the path to the Java distribution you installed earlier.
 The default path for the Zulu 11 distribution is `C:\Program Files\Zulu\zulu-11`.
-Enter the appropriate path for you chosen distribution, and click the **Next** button:
+Enter the appropriate path for your chosen distribution, and click the **Next** button:

 ![Jenkins Windows Installer](win-install-6.png "width=500")